ufukguenes/rational-polarization-model/results.md

 relative number of runs which ended in two groups, in %: 100.0 relative number of runs which ended in more then two groups, in %: 0.0 process finished in: 0:00:07.094974

+#### unlimited_minded, pure_subset_deliberation

+exponential_distribution, runs=100, max_steps=50000, size_of_argument_pool=500, count_of_agents=50, count_of_memory=7, subset_size = 7:

+average subgroup divergence: 0.7751060771313135 average subgroup consensus: 2.3294540600409586 average subgroup largest size: 48.98 average time to converge on opinion:  min:50000.0 max: 0.0 average time to converge on reasons:  min:50000.0 max: 0.0 relative number of runs which converged on opinions, in %: 0.0 relative number of runs which converged on reasons, in %: 0.0 relative number of runs which ended in one group, in %: 87.0 relative number of runs which ended in two groups, in %: 13.0 relative number of runs which ended in more then two groups, in %: 0.0 process finished in: 0:02:42.277183